MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 In this lab, you will complete the following exercise:

-- Exercise 1: Create an Azure virtual machine
+- Exercise 1: Deploy an Azure virtual machine
+- Exercise 2: Create a Log Analytics workspace
+- Exercise 3: Create an Azure storage account
+- Exercise 4: Create a diagnostic setting

 ## Instructions